 Our current facility at 601 South San Pedro St., opens.
 Mr. Adamson champions designing, building and opening the new state of the art facility to handle the growing diverse populations that we now serve.

 Due to the continual struggle of the economy, the homeless population in the Skid Row community increases, resulting in The Midnight serving over One Million Meals in 2012.

 From our humble beginnings as a charitable act of one man to the complex multi-disciplined organization that we are today, the organization has benefited from the consistent, compassionate and competent leadership.

 The Midnight Mission commemorates 100 years of continuous service to the community!

 The organization’s program for families is re-branded as HomeLight Family Living to build more awareness around its life-saving services for homeless families.

-In February, The Midnight Mission opens Crisis and Bridge Housing Programs for men and women in downtown Los Angeles.
+In February, The Midnight opens Crisis and Bridge Housing Programs for men and women in downtown Los Angeles.
 The Women’s Program is the first and largest of its kind in Skid Row.

 For the sixth consecutive year, The Midnight Mission is recognized as a four-star charity by Charity Navigator, the nation's largest and most-utilized evaluator of charities.
 This prestigious honor is given to charities that are proven to be accountable, transparent, and financially healthy.
 We now have the #1 rating of homeless shelters in Los Angeles, California.